innovative-group/Vehicle-Detect-Count-using-HAAR-CASCADE-/README.md

 It is a simple machine learning-based vehicle detection and counting program which simply detect and will count the number of vehicle(i.e Car & bus) which are present in our image.

-In this project, we will be using i> Google CoLab, ii> OpenCV, iii> HAAR CASCADE algorithm

-It is a simple machine learning-based vehicle detection and counting program which simply detect and will count the number of vehicle(i.e Car & bus) which are present in our image.

 In this project, we will be using
     i> Google CoLab,
     ii> OpenCV,